ChabaneAmaury/The-BlindGame-Java/README.md

 2) Add in your freshly created folder the audio file (currently support mp3 and wav files).
 If you don't, a warning icon will be displayed on the main screen and beside the theme.
 You can aunch anyway, but the theme will not be used
 3) Add the theme cover as a png, jpg, or jpeg file.
 If you don't, an "Image not found" cover will be displayed
 4) Copy the "theme.properties" file from another theme or from the one in the "bin" directory.
 You you don't, one will be created automatically on launch
-5) Add the theme type in the "bin\types.txt" file if it is not already in

 ### theme.properties infos